-Chenjiawo is the most complete of the two Chinese Homo erectus mandibles, the other being the 1959 Zhoukoudian mandible.
+Chenjiawo is the most complete of the three Chinese Homo erectus mandibles, the others being the 1959 Zhoukoudian mandible and the Hexian body fragment.
 The Chenjiawo mandible was found in 1963, near Yehu, ten kilometres northwest of Lantian city in Shaanxi Province.
 The mandible was described by Woo (1964a; 1964b) and is frequently linked with the Gongwangling cranium, also found in Lantian County, as Lantian Man.
 The two fossils, however, are not associated and the mandible is probably from a female H. erectus while the cranium appears to be male.
 Chenjiawo is also discussed in detail in Wu and Poirier (1995), in their standard detailed and comprehensive manner.
 Palaeomagnetic dating of the site suggests that the hominid remains date to around 650,000, or 500,000, years (Wu et al. 1989; An et al. 1990).

 Access to Chenjiawo